Recipes ยป Baked Chicken Parmesan Meatball Recipe

 They not only look better but they cook evenly too.
 You can make a larger scoop when serving these meatballs over pasta or a smaller one when serving them as appetizers.

-To me, one thing that I am picky about when I have a sandwich is the bread, roll, or bun.
+One thing that I am picky about when I have a sandwich is the bread, roll, or bun.
 I used my Simple Ciabatta Bread Recipe for these rolls.
+They’re definitely perfect for this Chicken Parmesan Meatball sandwich!

 Baked Chicken Parmesan Meatball Recipe